Master of Education: Special Education

 Lewis & Clark’s Special Education master’s program was designed by a collaborative team of public school special educators and college faculty to provide a highly practical, skill-based program based on current research for educators interested in serving students with special needs.
 Faculty members are current or former special educators who have extensive backgrounds in current theories, research, and practice.

-The Master of Education Program is a flexible program for practicing educators who want to combine the specialized knowledge provided by the Special Education Endorsement with the rigor of master’s-level degree studies to advance their careers.
+The Master of Education Program is a flexible program for practicing educators who want to combine the specialized knowledge provided by the Special Education: Generalist Endorsement with the rigor of master’s-level degree studies to advance their careers.
 The program is 37 semester hours of study.
-You will earn the Special Education Endorsement and design the remainder of your program (19 semester hours) collaboratively with an advisor to suit your strengths and interests.
+You will earn the Special Education: Generalist Endorsement and design the remainder of your program (19 semester hours) collaboratively with an advisor to suit your strengths and interests.
 Students may incorporate coursework in reading, math, ESOL, and other areas into their degree.

 In the Special Education Master of Education Program, you will work with leaders in the field to: